-So you are going to Italy and are wondering if you should travel to Verona or Florence?
-Having recently visited both cities I can help you make this decision!
+So you are going to Italy and wondering whether to visit Verona or Florence?
+Having recently visited both cities, I can help you make this decision!

 When I traveled to Northern Italy, I made stops in Verona, Bologna, and Florence!
 I have a good understanding of what these most beautiful cities have to offer!